 Administrative Assistant Program

 Learn the computer software, communication, basic accounting, and administrative skills you need to get hired in any office.
-Study on campus, online, full-time, or part-time.
+Study on campus or online.
+Graduate in just 7 months.

 What Does an Administrative Assistant Do?